greeniot/RaspberryPi-Basics-Sample/README.md

 ssh pi@169.254.0.XXX
 ```

+Remember to replace `XXX` with the chosen number.
 Upon request type in the password

 ```shell
 raspberry